ddihora1604/FINAL_year_project/README.md

-# RAG Pipeline for Customer Support
+# DataSentinel: A Whitebox LLMOps Framework for Secure PII Redaction in RAG Pipelines

 This project implements a Retrieval-Augmented Generation (RAG) pipeline for customer support using the provided CSV dataset.